 Joseph’s first organ teacher was Andrew Post at Salisbury Cathedral School.
 He continued to learn with Neil Cox, Stephen Farr, Daniel Cook, and studied with Gordon Stewart in Cambridge.
 Joseph is a Fellow of the Royal College of Organists (FRCO) winning the Limpus, Shinn and Durrant prize for the highest mark in the practical examination.
 Joseph has given recitals in Westminster Abbey and King’s College Cambridge, as well as several other Cambridge colleges, municipal halls, and several cathedrals and churches across the UK.

 As a conductor, Joseph has given performances of Bach Magnificat & St John Passion, James MacMillan Seven Last Words From The Cross, Poulenc Mass in G and Rachmaninov All-Night Vigil.
-In August, he will curate the inaugural Boxgrove Choral Festival, directing The Beaufort Singers in choral services and a concert featuring the music of contemporary composers Neil Cox, Piers Kennedy, James MacMillan, Arvo Pärt, Owain Park and Giles Swayne alongside other works by 20th century composers.
+He directs the annual Boxgrove Choral Festival which takes places in late summer at Boxgrove Priory, West Sussex.
+The inaugural Festival attracted Classic FM’s social media arm who filmed The Beaufort Singers singing modern works by Owain Park and Neil Cox.

 In addition, Joseph maintains a freelance career as a singer.
 He is a graduate of Genesis Sixteen, a training scheme for young singers run by The Sixteen and its director Harry Christophers.
-Joseph has sung with groups such as Alamire and Polyphony, and is a founding member of The Gesualdo Six, a vocal ensemble who specialize in renaissance polyphony and modern works whose debut CD ‘English Motets’ was released on Hyperion Records to prolonged critical acclaim.
+Joseph has sung with groups such as Alamire and Polyphony, and is a founding member of The Gesualdo Six, a vocal ensemble who specialize in renaissance polyphony and modern works who recently toured Canada.
+Having performed several times on BBC Radio 3 and given concerts across the Europe, the group released their debut CD ‘English Motets’ was released on Hyperion Records to international acclaim.
+Two further CDs will be recorded in 2019.